koriaf/parks-bce-integration-bookable-things/api_reservations.rst

     and end_time; you can't update them and they are filled automatically from the first slot start time and the last slot end time respectively, reflecting the full time period of traveller visiting the event.
 The date filters work based on these fields (so only reservations which are active for the filtering period are returned).
     Default "from" value is today, "until" is some date in the far future.

+    The ``extra_data`` field contains anything related to the business logic and subject are without much validation from the server side; useful for storing confirmation, completion and form data like shown on the example.
+    None of these fields are required.
+    Confirmation and completion data is updated either by a separate POST requests (see related endpoints) or directly using the reservation update endpoint.
+    Users may add other keys in the future to follow their changing requirements, but should care about validation of that data themselves.

     Response example::